-Looked at the dragging incident alone, it was likely an accident because it would have been the intent of the driver to escape, not to injure the officer.
+If looked at the dragging incident alone, it was likely an accident because it would have been the intent of the driver to escape, not to injure the officer.
 That means that the dragging incident was an accident that would have allowed the police officer to be compensated for his injuries.

 In reaching its decision that the dragging event was an intentional assault, the Appellate Division discussed in its decision that the officer was also knocked down at the police station.
 I believe this was an error for the following reasons:

 - The dragging incident needs to be looked at individually without looking at what happened later.
 The fact that an intentional assault occurred later does not mean that the earlier incident was intentional.

 - The Appellate Division specifically stated, “…later, while at the station house, once again [he] attempted to escape and again knocked claimant to the ground.”
 The fact that the perpetrator attempted to escape again indicates that he knocked the police officer to the ground in his attempt to escape and he did not knock the police officer to the ground with the intent to injure him.

 - The fact that the Appellate Division stated “once again”, indicates the court’s conclusion that the dragging incident was an attempt to escape and not intent to assault.

 Police Officer Injured When RMP Struck By a Drunken Driver